 The Digital News Project is an ongoing research project tracking and analysing changes in news consumption and the media industry worldwide.
 It also provides significant support for the annual Reuters Institute Digital News Report (supported by a total of 15 different funders).
 The project is funded with a grant from the Google News Initiative.

 The Digital News Report is the world’s largest international comparative survey of the major trends in digital news consumption and is widely used by industry, analysts, and researchers across the world.
-It is supported by many different funders, all listed here.
+It is supported by many different funders.

-The Digital News Report 2020 surveyed over 80,000 digital news users in 40 countries across Africa, Asia, Europe, the Americas and Oceania.
-Its market coverage has grown annually.
+The Digital News Report 2021 surveyed over 92,000 digital news users in 46 countries across Africa, Asia, Europe, the Americas and Oceania.
+Its market coverage has grown annually and in 2021 it included India, Indonesia, Thailand, Nigeria, Colombia and Peru for the first time.
 Data from the Digital News Report is made available to industry professionals and other academic researchers worldwide.

-In addition to being a significant part of the support for the Digital News Report, the Digital News Project also produce a number of other publications every year on a variety of different issues facing journalism and the news media industry:
+In addition to being a significant part of the support for the Digital News Report, the Digital News Project also produces a number of other publications every year on a variety of different issues facing journalism and the news media industry.
+These include:

 The Digital News Project involves staff from across the Reuters Institute.
 These are the core members of the team:

 - Rasmus Nielsen, Director of the Reuters Institute and Professor of Political Communication at the University of Oxford

 - Richard Fletcher, Senior Research Fellow and Team Leader of the Research Team

 - Nic Newman, Senior Research Associate